Fourier-Mukai partners of Enriques and bielliptic surfaces in positive characteristic: Twisted sheaves

 where $k$ is the residue field at the closed point of $S$, $K$ is an algebraic closure of the function field of $S$, and $\Br()'$ denotes the subgroup of the Brauer group consisting of classes with order prime to the characteristic exponent of $k$. \end{prop} \begin{proof} Consider the short exact sequence Since $\H^2(X_s,\ms O_{X_s})$ vanishes in every fiber, we see that $\Pic_{X/S}$ formally smooth, whence $\Pic_{X/S}\tensor\Z/n\Z$ is locally constant (as it is an algebraic space that is finite and \'etale over the base).
 The proper and smooth base change theorems in \'etale cohomology tell us the same thing about $\R^2\pi_\ast\m_n$.
 It follows that the quotient

 is a locally constant sheaf of finite abelian groups.

 By assumption, for each geometric fiber of $X/S$ the inclusion is surjective on each geometric fiber, hence is an isomorphism of sheaves.
-Applying this for all $n$ yields the desired result. \end{proof}
+Applying this for all $n$ invertible in $S$ yields the desired result. \end{proof}